aicell-lab/squid-control/README.md

 ### Dependency Management

-All dependencies are now managed through `pyproject.toml` with the following benefits:
+All dependencies are managed through `pyproject.toml` with the following benefits:

 - **Version Compatibility**: Dependencies are carefully versioned to avoid conflicts
 - **Optional Dependencies**: Install only what you need